garengh4/create-react-app/README.md

 - let's create path "/viewDefects/:id" that displays a new Component `<ViewSingleDefect defect={passedDefect} />`
 - inside this new component => fetch that sinlge component from the backend API using GET /defects/id

-2 Types of STATE tthat we have been seeing in our components:
+2 Types of STATE that we have been seeing in our components:
 - state that exclusively belongs inside the component and used in display within thte component only; never shared outside, never shared with any other component.
 Also, there is little chance that such state will be shared later with any other component.
   - in viewDefects => category and priority to be used to filter
   - in addDefect > the newDefect